Kent State Golden Flashes football: Early history (1920–1970)

-In 1946, the program was revived after the conclusion of World War II under head coach Trevor Rees, who would coach the Flashes to their first era of consistent success.
-During his tenure, which lasted 18 seasons, the Flashes would post winning seasons in all but 5 of them.
+In 1946, the program was revived after the conclusion of World War II under head coach Trevor J. Rees, who would coach the Flashes to their first era of consistent success.
+During his tenure, which lasted 18 seasons, the Flashes would post winning seasons in all but 5 of them, 3 of which were the 1961-1963 seasons.
 In 1950, the team opened their first true stadium, Memorial Stadium, by defeating Marietta College 57–0.
 The next season saw the Golden Flashes join the Mid-American Conference.
-Rees would guide the team to its first bowl appearance in the 1954 Refrigerator Bowl.
-Rees coached Kent State from 1946–1963, posting a record of 92–63–5 (.591).
-Rees retired as Kent State head coach following the 1963 season.
+Rees coached Kent State from 1946–1963, posting a record of 92–63–5 (.591), and guided the team to its first bowl appearance in the 1954 Refrigerator Bowl.
+He retired as Kent State head coach following the 1963 season.

-Leo Strang took over for Rees in 1964, and under his tutelage, the Golden Flashes struggled, compiling a 16–21–2 record.
-Kent State failed to win more than five games under Strang's leadership, and Strang resigned following the 1967 season.
-Washington University head coach Dave Puddington was hired to replace Strang, and Kent State's struggles continued.
+Leo Strang took over for Rees in 1964 inheriting a program that had won only eight games the prior three seasons and had endured a seven game losing streak.
+He compiled a 16-21-2 record over his 4 year tenure, a .436 win/loss percentage.
+Since 1967, only one other Kent coach with an equal or longer tenure has had a better win/loss percentage.
+He had Kent's first winning season in a five years (1965 season)—which was its first at the major college level—and had its longest unbeaten streak since 1956.
+Strang resigned following the 1967 season, winning his last three games against Louisville, Marshall, and Xavier.
+Washington University head coach Dave Puddington was hired to replace Strang, and Kent State struggled.
 The program posted a 9–21 record during Puddington's three seasons, the best of which was a 5–5 campaign in 1969.
 During the 1969 season, the Flashes also moved into Dix Stadium, which was not fully completed until January 1970.
 The Puddington tenure was also marked by the Kent State shootings in May 1970, when the Ohio National Guard opened fire on a group of university students, killing four and injuring nine.
 Puddington was fired after the 1970 season.